The command post is packed with the junior leadership teams from both Bravo companies.

 “Bandit Red 1, roger out.”
 Turning back to his company net microphone he keys again.
 “Red 2, take us out.”

 The lead truck, Red 2 rolls out as the soldiers on gate guard pull the massive metal door back on its tracks to let them down a small causeway lined with 20 foot tall concrete barricades.
 Out another gate and they are rolling, already trailing dust behind them.
 The platoon goes over a small bridge that spans the lake and just like that, they are in sector.
-In moments they turn left onto Route Aeros, a two lane hardball road that runs parallel to the city.
-Not more than five minutes from leaving the back gate of War Eagle do they pull in front of the propane station.
-Red 2’s truck wheels to the right of the station gate while his own vehicle pulls off to the left, the drivers cutting the turns hard and then throwing the humvees in reverse to back up against the walls, orienting their section’s mounted machine guns towards Sadr.
-The Iraqi gate guards pull open the gate and the two vehicles in Red 4’s section proceed inside, the gate closing immediately behind them.
+In moments they turn left onto Route Aeros, a two lane hardball road that runs parallel to the east side of the city.
+Not more than five minutes from leaving the back gate of War Eagle they pull up in front of the propane station.
+Red 2’s truck wheels to the right of the station gate while his own vehicle pulls off to the left.
+The drivers cut the wheels hard and throw the humvees into reverse to back up against the walls, orienting their section’s mounted machine guns towards Sadr.
+The Iraqi gate guards pull open the gate to the station and the two vehicles in Red 4’s section proceed inside.
+The gate closes immediately behind them.

-Evan hands his radio mics up to his gunner, who takes them and stretches out the cords so that he can hang them on the edge of his turret opening.
-Bakersfield still laughs at calling the three scraps of metal and a shrapnel shield a turret, but it was better than no protection at all.
-Evan dismounts, observing his men doing the same, the crews working simultaneously to put out strands of concertina wire that will act as both a barrier and funnel of pedestrian traffic for the ladies trying to buy propane this morning.
-It was always ladies lined up to buy propane, as this was part of cooking, and cooking was a woman’s job.
-In fact, most of everything in Iraq seemed to be a woman’s job.
-Even after a year Evan was still trying to figure out just what the men were responsible for.
-Most of the time it looked like they sat on their asses and drank tea, all while yelling at the women for not bringing the tea fast enough.
+Evan hands his radio mics up to his gunner who takes them and stretches out the cords so that he can hang them on the edge of his turret opening.
+Bakersfield still laughs at calling the three scraps of metal and a shrapnel shield a turret, but it’s better than no protection at all.
+Evan dismounts, observing his men doing the same.
+The crews work simultaneously to put out strands of concertina wire that will act as both a barrier and funnel of pedestrian traffic for the ladies trying to buy propane this morning.
+It’s always ladies lined up to buy propane, as this is part of cooking, and cooking is a woman’s job.
+In fact, most of everything in Iraq seems to be a woman’s job.
+Even after a year Evan is still trying to figure out just what the men are responsible for.
+Most of the time it looks like they sit on their asses and drank tea, all while yelling at the women for not bringing the tea fast enough.
 Try that with a Texas Longhorn.

-Truth be told, the propane mission had become pretty mundane at this point.
+Truth be told, the propane mission has become pretty mundane at this point.
 Early on crowds would mass at the gates, not allowing the distributors to get out into the city, all the while threatening to break the doors down and steal everything.
 On the flip side, the station had been making a killing on price gouging.
-Then there was the ever present threat of what an attack on this station would do, not only in terms of sheer devastation, but also in local economic hardship.
-The insurgents would blow the place up and then turn around and blame the Americans, saying it was our fault for not being able to protect it that the city’s kids went hungry.
-Call it what you would, devious, genius, atrocious, but Evan bet that seeing your kid go hungry could become a real motivating factor to join an insurgency if they promised you money, and therefore food, as a result.
+Then there was the ever present threat of what an attack on this station would do.
+Not only in terms of sheer devastation, but also in local economic hardship.
+If they could the insurgents would blow the place up and then turn around and blame the Americans, saying it was their fault for not protecting it that the city’s kids went hungry.
+Call it what you would.
+Devious.
+Genius.
+Atrocious, but Evan bet that seeing your kid go hungry would become a real motivating factor for joining an insurgency if they promised you money, and therefore food, as a result.

-So, they would roll in here, either them or 3rd platoon, and lay down some good old fashioned order and deterrence.
+So they roll in here, either them or 3rd platoon, to lay down some good old fashioned order and deterrence.
 Evan meets with the station Chief to confirm the prices for the day, and checks with the women on what they pay as they come out with filled tanks.
-His men monitor the lines, allowing only a few in at a time, so that distribution is done fair and orderly, while also standing at the ready against any possible aggression from the city.
+His men monitor the lines, allowing only a few in at a time, so that distribution is done fair and orderly.
+All the while they stand at the ready against any possible aggression from the city.
 Every few minutes the gate opens and a flatbed wagon laden with tanks and pulled by a donkey comes out and heads into Sadr.
-Of course, there was nothing to stop the wagon drivers from price gouging once they got into the different neighborhoods, but Bandit couldn’t prevent everything.
-The station was the priority.
+Of course, there is nothing to stop the wagon drivers from price gouging once they get into the different neighborhoods, but Bandit can’t prevent everything.
+The station is the priority.
 A few minutes into the distribution routine his gunner, Sergeant Vandis calls out to him.
 “LT, Red 4 says the station is clear and the back gate secure.
 He’s sending Red 3 out to us.”